wavemotion-dave/DS994a/README.md

 Compile Instructions :
 -----------------------
+devkitpro-pacman version 6.0.1-2
+gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0
+libnds 1.8.0
-DS99/4a was built on my home Ubuntu 18.04 system and later upgraded to Ubuntu 20.04.
-I used GCC version 7.5.0 when I was on Ubuntu 18.04 and later GCC 9.4,0 when I was on Ubuntu 20.04.
-It uses libnds 1.8.0 and DEVKITPRO from the Pacman repositories (devkitpro-pacman version 6.0.1-2).
+I use Ubuntu and the Pacman repositories (devkitpro-pacman version 6.0.1-2).
 I'm told it should also build under Windows but I've never done it and don't know how.

 If you've got the nds libraries above setup correctly it should be a matter of typing: